Bahaabrougui/Strategic-Data-Insight-for-AI-Football-Talent-Platform/stragetic_report/report.md

 ### 1. Introduce a Composite Talent Score
 - Create a simple average of video, behavior, and coach feedback scores.
-- **Why**: Individually weakly predictive, but combined scores yield stronger predictive power (validated via modeling).
+- **Why**: Individually weak predictors, but combined they yield stronger predictive power (validated via modeling).
 - **Impact**: Summarizes player quality into a single metric and helps the model identify well-rounded players by consolidating performance indicators, improving classification of subtle talent profiles.

 ---